tonyOgbonna/crypto-research-experiment/README.md

 5. **Role's Resources, Tools and Workflows:** Define and describe each of the role's resources, tools and workflows necessary to execute on their tasks.
 6. **Team Workflow and dynamics:** Define and describe the overall team workflow and dynamics towards the ultimate goal of creating an excellent report for a client.

-From the responses to the above queries by each LLM, a distinct team to be tasked with the ultimate goal of this experiment will be created, comprising, but not limited to, the team's compositions, specifications and dynamics.
+From the responses to the above queries by each LLM, a distinct team to be tasked with the ultimate goal of this experiment will be created, comprising, but not limited to, the team's compositions, specifications and dynamics (Flow Engineering).

 From this LLM Chatbots prompting exercise, it was interesting to note that each LLM model approached the goal differently.
 I can't wait to compare and contract the intermediate and end results of each models unique approach.